The B2B Manufacturing Marketing Guide

 Together, commercial teams need to understand how their capabilities match customer needs so they can generate demand and build more sustainable pipelines.

 Deep knowledge and research about ideal customer profiles and buyer personas can show you how to reach and market to them more successfully.
-It’s not just about knowing who they are but understanding their pain points, needs, and how your manufacturing solutions can address them.
+Build detailed buyer personas that capture their pain points, needs, and how your manufacturing solutions can address them.

 Understanding your competitors is as crucial as understanding your customers.
 Identify your closest competitors and consider where the unique strengths and weaknesses in these rival offerings lie.
-By analysing competitors, you can identify gaps in the market, benchmark your offerings, and differentiate your brand.
+With competitor research, you can identify gaps in the market, benchmark your offerings, and differentiate your brand.

 Every manufacturer has something unique to offer, but understanding and articulating that uniqueness is where many fall short.
 Questions to ask yourself are: